What Is Arachidic Acid (20:0) & What Foods Can I Find It In?

 Hydrogenation Of Arachidic Acid

-By hydrogenation can arachidic acid be formed to arachidonic acid.
+By hydrogenation can arachidic acid be formed into arachidonic acid.

 Foods You Can Find Arachidic Acid (20:0) In

-You find Arachidic Acid (20:0) mostly in nut and seed, sweets, fats and oil, and legume products.
+You find arachidic acid mostly in nuts and seeds, sweets, fats and oils, and legume products.

 Examples of food sources include